Farewe/invacost_FAQ/Readme.md

 # **Descriptor “Implementation”**

+## Question on to distinguish between potential vs observed costs

-## *26. I sometimes struggle to distinguish between “observed” versus “potential” costs.
+Question: I sometimes struggle to distinguish between “observed” versus “potential” costs.
 For example, I read the following “We estimate hogweed prevalence at circa 0.1 hectare per district.
 Given 323 rural districts, yields an expectation of 0.323 km2 inhabited by hogweed, whose removal would cost over € 5.6 million.
 However, these control efforts are not being undertaken, it must be further assumed that less than 10 % of this infested area is being dealt with (author’s estimate).”
 Then later in the text these € 5.6 million listed as “annual costs incurred by giant hogweed infestation in Germany.”
 The authors classify it as an incurred –&gt; observed cost, despite previously mentioning that only 10% of this estimated amount is actually being spent.
 I have classified it as “potential” although I still have doubts because the estimate is based on the species’ current distribution.
-What do you say?*
+What do you say?\*

-We agree with the choice you did, i.e. classify this cost as *potential* because the control efforts were not undertaken.
+Answer: We agree with the choice you did, i.e. classify this cost as *potential* because the control efforts were not undertaken.
 Note that we are currently refining this descriptor in order to consider simultaneously the distribution of the invasive species, the nature (realized or not) of the cost as well as the temporality (past/current or predicted) of the quantified impact in the study area.

 # **Descriptor “Acquisition\_method”**

+## Question on how to identify “extrapolation” costs

-## *27. You mention that “extrapolation” relies on computational modeling.
+Question: You mention that “extrapolation” relies on computational modeling.
 Is it always the case?
-For example, if it’s a simple area-based upscaling without any modeling involved, would it be estimation or extrapolation?*
+For example, if it’s a simple area-based upscaling without any modeling involved, would it be estimation or extrapolation?\*

-It is likely that a large part of reported/estimated costs comes from spatial up-scaling (for instance, costs reported at a *national* scale are probably not systematically the result of estimations from all the regions of the country, but often derive from estimations made for a one or some areas within this country).
+Answer: It is likely that a large part of reported/estimated costs comes from spatial up-scaling (for instance, costs reported at a *national* scale are probably not systematically the result of estimations from all the regions of the country, but often derive from estimations made for a one or some areas within this country).
 However, in most cases the authors do not explicitly state it.
 Therefore, we have decided to indicate *extrapolation* only when it is clearly indicated in the paper (for instance, via formula or calculations over a long time period or area).

 # **Descriptor “Impacted\_sector”**

+## Question on how to identify the relevant impacted sector

-## *28. Where the costs are for eradication, what is the appropriate “impacted sector”?
-Is it the sector where most of the costs of the invader would be if it weren’t eradicated, or should it be authority/stakeholder costs because they are the ones paying for the eradication?*
+Question: When the costs are for eradication, what is the appropriate “impacted sector”?
+Is it the sector where most of the costs of the invader would be if it weren’t eradicated, or should it be authority/stakeholder costs because they are the ones paying for the eradication?\*

-In cases where we don’t have exact information on the sector(s) impacted by the cost, we put *Diverse/unspecified* when the costs are explicitly related to damage or loss.
+Answer: In cases where we don’t have exact information on the sector(s) impacted by the cost, we put *Diverse/unspecified* when the costs are explicitly related to damage or loss.
 When this is about management – like in your case – we enter *authority/stakeholders*.

 # **Descriptor “Type\_of\_cost”**

+## Question on non-monetary estimation method

-## *29. The paper on economic impact of Acacia in Israel actually reports the annual mean willingness to pay (WTP) for containment or eradication of A. saligna was US USD8.41 and US USD8.83, respectively.
+Question: The paper on economic impact of Acacia in Israel actually reports the annual mean willingness to pay (WTP) for containment or eradication of A. saligna was US USD8.41 and US USD8.83, respectively.
 This is a non-monetary method.
-So I guess we should not include it in Invacost?*
+So I guess we should not include it in Invacost?\*

-Actually, we report all economic estimates irrespective of the method used.
+Answer: Actually, we report all economic estimates irrespective of the method used.
 Especially, the WTP is a method that was used for several cost estimates already recorded in our database.
 You can therefore enter this *containment/eradication* cost and indicate that the method used is the mean willingness to pay in the **Details** column.

+## Question on avoided costs

-## *30. In some papers, they report that control/eradication investment contributed to certain economic value that was saved (e.g. ecosystem services, agriculture production, etc.) - something that would be destroyed by IAS if such control effort was not implemented (e.g. “It has been estimated that if sea lamprey was not controlled, the loss of fishing opportunities and indirect economic impacts could be greater than USD500 million annually”).
+Question: In some papers, they report that control/eradication investment contributed to certain economic value that was saved (e.g. ecosystem services, agriculture production, etc.) - something that would be destroyed by IAS if such control effort was not implemented (e.g. “It has been estimated that if sea lamprey was not controlled, the loss of fishing opportunities and indirect economic impacts could be greater than USD500 million annually”).
 I was also including such costs as “Extrapolation”/“Potential” costs - on one hand, that is something that did not happen and won’t it happen, because there was control effort and such loss was prevented, but on the other hand that is a nice indication of the potential of IAS to cause economic cost, so it seemed appropriate to enter such economic benefits saved/prevented through control as estimates of potential damage some species can produce.
-What do you think?*
+What do you think?\*

-We agree with you.
+Answer: We agree with you.
 In addition, these potential cost estimates should be considered as *avoided costs* for the **Type\_of\_cost** descriptor.

+## Question on cost-benefit estimates

-## *31. I have two papers which report avoided damage costs using cost-benefit analyses.
+Question: I have two papers which report avoided damage costs using cost-benefit analyses.
 I interpret these as benefit values, and if I understand correctly we do not include those in Invacost?
 I have included excerpts from the paper here below.
-What is your advice?*
+What is your advice?\*

-These costs should not be considered as actual benefits because they are not the results of the direct exploitation of the invasive species.
+Answer: These costs should not be considered as actual benefits because they are not the results of the direct exploitation of the invasive species.
 We decided to consider them as *avoided costs* (for the **Type of cost**), and mark them as *potential* costs (for the **Implementation** descriptor).
 Indeed, they represent money would have been lost if nothing was done.

 # **Descriptor “Method\_reliability”**

-## *32. Should I consider only cost data considered as of “high” reliability?*
+## Should I consider only cost data considered as of “high” reliability?

 You should remember that this column does not reflect a systematic examination of the methodology for peer-reviewed articles and official